Epidemiology & Public Health

 - 1995-98: Department of Pediatrics, Residency/Pediatrics, Maimonides Medical Center, Brooklyn, New York

 - 1998-99: Department of Pediatrics, Chief Resident/Pediatrics, Maimonides Medical Center, Brooklyn, New York

 - 1999-2003: Department of Pediatrics, Post-Doctoral Fellow, Division of General Pediatrics & Adolescent Medicine, General Academic Pediatrics Fellowship Program, Johns Hopkins University

-General Pediatrics, Global Health, Epidemiology, Bioethics, Vaccinology
+General Pediatrics, Drug Safety, Global Health, Epidemiology, Bioethics, Vaccinology

 Dr. El-Kamary’s research interests are focused on studying the epidemiology and immunology of viral hepatitis infections, particularly in pregnant women and their children.
 After the introduction of universal hepatitis B vaccination in Egypt, Dr. El-Kamary demosntrated that hepatitis C viral infections (HCV) became the predominant blood borne virus; and that dental care in children was a major risk factor for continued HCV transmission.
 He also studied the morbidity of acute and chronic hepatitis and conducted clinical trials in Egypt to test allopathic and alternative therapies to alleviate symptoms and treat acute hepatitis infections.
 In addition to his work on HCV in Egypt, his global health work includes collaborations with several investigators on campus in studies of HIV, poliomyelitis and tuberculosis (TB) in Nigeria.